andrenevesgomes/multi-file-creator/README.md

    ```

 4. **File Creation:**
-   The extension creates each file in your current workspace folder.
-Existing files will remain unchanged.
+   The extension creates each file in the determined target folder.
+If a file already exists, it is skipped.

 ## Customization